Tent Rental in Chicago

 Book 8–12 months ahead for June and September dates.
 These two months book up fastest.

 Get a site visit.
-Ground conditions vary — some suburban properties have irrigation systems or underground utilities that affect staking.
+Ground conditions vary.
+Some suburban properties have irrigation systems or underground utilities that affect staking.

 Ask about wind contingency.
 Experienced Chicago companies will have a plan for sidewall installation if conditions change.